Stony Brook Southampton: Stony Brook Southampton

-800 students were registered for the fall 2010 semester.
-However, in April 2010, Stony Brook University President Samuel Stanley announced his decision to shut down the branch, due to major state budget cuts and the need for better targeting of funds.
+By the Fall 2010 semester, 800 students were registered.
+However, in April 2010, Stony Brook University President Samuel Stanley announced his decision to shut down the branch due to major state budget cuts and the need for better targeting of funds.
 The academic programs and students were relocated to the main campus.
 The undergraduate population staged letter campaigns to raise community awareness and protest the decision.
 Stanley came to the Southampton campus shortly after the decision to meet with the student body.

 Six undergraduate students and a non-profit community group filed a lawsuit in NY State Supreme Court to block the closure of the college.
 The lawsuit was filed against Stony Brook and Stanley, claiming the decision to close the campus was procedurally illegal.
 On August 30, 2010, the court ruled that the university violated regulations and improperly closed the campus.
 The students won the lawsuit, but unable to contest financially due to the costs associated with instigating further litigation, agreed to a small settlement.
-They were permitted to complete their studies on-campus, but not live there.
+They were permitted to complete their studies on campus, but not live there.
 Stanley visited each student's home to personally apologize.

 As of 2015, the Stony Brook Southampton campus has grown and even prospered.
 Programs have been added back and the Board of Trustees of the State University of New York approved a long-awaited partnership agreement between Southampton and Stony Brook University hospitals that will ultimately result in a new Southampton Hospital on the Shinnecock Hills campus, a move that likely will bring the most activity those grounds have ever seen.

-Arts Program
+Arts program

-The Stony Brook Southampton Campus is currently home to the Graduate Arts Program which offers three graduate programs, undergraduate and graduate marine sciences, health technology and management programs.
-All of the programs at Southampton Arts are defined broadly, to foster exploration of artistic expression in fields outside traditional program borders, and to promote collaboration between disciplines in the creation of original work.
+The Stony Brook Southampton Campus is a hub of the MFA program in Creative Writing and Literature through The Lichtenstein Center, undergraduate and graduate marine sciences, and health professions programs.
+All of the programs at The Lichtenstein Center are defined broadly to foster exploration of artistic expression in fields outside traditional program borders and to promote collaboration between disciplines in the creation of original work.

-Interdisciplinary study, small class size, and one-on-one advising form the foundation of the Southampton Arts experience, where close student-faculty relationships are a priority.
-Students are offered practice in teaching, publishing or arts administration to further their real-world knowledge in the industry, and also gain admission to the Southampton Summer Arts Conferences.
+Interdisciplinary study, small class size, and one-on-one advising form the foundation of The Lichtenstein Center experience, where close student-faculty relationships are a priority.
+Students are offered practice in teaching, publishing or arts administration to further their real-world knowledge in the industry and also to gain admission to the Southampton Summer Arts Conferences.
 There are approximately 310 students currently enrolled.